carolmbithe/Quizboard/Readme.md

 #Specifications
-it gives the results of the scoreResults example input: when you get the right answers each question gives you 20mks example output :you scored 100 marks
+it gives the results of the scoreResults example input: when you get the right answers each question gives you 20mks example output :you scored this score out of 100 marks

 # Technologies Used
 Technologies used are: